 10 Science-Backed Mental Hacks to Lose More Weight

-Dare we ask how your New Year's resolutions have been going?
+Dare we ask how your weight-loss goals have been going?
 If you're starting to fall off the treadmill track, it might be time to call in some reinforcement.
+And hey, it happens to the best of us!
+But we're here to help get you back on track and remind you that reaching those goals isn't just physical, but mental, too.

-These 10 science-backed ways will hoist you up by your sports bra straps (or tank top) and snap you right back into your routine.
-And once you reach your goal, employ these 25 Ways To Reward Your Weight Loss!!
+So we turned to science to uncover some very crucial science-backed ways to get you to lose more weight.
+These tips will hoist you up by your sports bra straps (or tank top) and snap you right back into your routine.
+And if you're looking for more motivation to get you to reach your goal, check out these 15 Underrated Weight Loss Tips That Actually Work.

-If you've taped a photo of a thin model in your pantry to stop yourself from grabbing a cookie or you're obsessed with before-and-after photos, you could be sabotaging your own weight-loss goals.
+If you've taped a photo of a thin model in your pantry to stop yourself from grabbing a cookie or you're obsessed with before-and-after photos and are only following models on Instagram, you could be sabotaging your own weight-loss goals.
 Women who were given weight loss diaries with a skinny model on the front and every page didn't lose weight; in some cases, they actually gained pounds, according to a December 2012 study published in the International Journal of Research in Marketing.
 Meanwhile, the women who had neutral images on their journals and didn't see the skinny model photos lost weight.
 If you journal (and weight loss experts say you should!), don't miss these 10 Tips for Keeping a Food Journal for Weight Loss.

 Put Your Money on it